Business Intelligence Fostering a Paradigm Shift in Banking Sector

 Certain trends and tools that transform business intelligence in banking sector includes robust toolkit, Artificial Intelligence (AI), specialization, data people in the spotlight, Internet of Things (IoT), security, equilibrium for banking, data sources, managing data, preparing data, building models, managing models, and consuming business intelligence.

-The banking industry is being taken over by AI and particularly machine learning.
+The banking industry is being taken over by Artificial Intelligence and particularly machine learning.
 There is also cost and benefit analysis involved.
-According to Goldman Sachs, AI will render up to $43 billion savings by the financial year 2025.
+According to Goldman Sachs, Artificial Intelligence will render up to $43 billion savings by the financial year 2025.
 Not many banks can pass on that.
 So, all the major banks in the U.S. are investing heavily in AI and Machine Learning.